-- The age of the puppies affected by this deformity ranges between 6-24 weeks.
+- The ages of the puppies affected by this deformity range between 6–24 weeks.

-- The deformity occurs most frequently in the 6-8 week period.
+- The deformity occurs most frequently during the 6 to 8-week period.

-Based on my personal experience with two puppies (after Perci, another rescued puppy suffered the same), here are a few suggestions that might help you.
+Based on my personal experience with two puppies (after Perci, another rescued puppy suffered from the same condition), here are a few suggestions that might help you:

-- When you notice a slight bent on your puppy's leg, and she/he is a medium to large breed dog, don't panic.
-Perci's hyperextension was fixed after two nights and a day with the splints on.
+- When you notice a slight bend in your puppy's leg and she/he is a medium to large-breed dog, don't panic; it can be fixed with proper care.

 - Protein in the diet is good for puppies and adult dogs (and even humans), but too much of it can be dangerous.

 - To avoid this condition, never take puppies in if they are still not weaned.